3x0t1k/3x0t1k.github.io/_posts/2026-08-11-initial-enumeration-active-directory.md

 If it cracks — you have a valid credential.
 If not, the hash may still be useful for relay attacks.

+> **LDAP signing and channel binding:** Before going deep into relay attacks — worth knowing that two settings on the DC directly affect whether NTLMv2 relay works at all. **LDAP signing** requires that LDAP traffic be cryptographically signed — if enabled, you can't relay captured hashes to LDAP. **LDAP channel binding** ties the authentication to the TLS channel — if enabled, relay to LDAPS is also blocked.
+In modern environments Microsoft has been pushing these on by default, but in practice many organisations still have them disabled or set to "if supported" rather than "required".
+You can check remotely:
+>
+> ```bash
+> nxc ldap 192.168.1.10 -u '' -p '' -M ldap-checker
+> ```
+>
+> If signing and channel binding are not enforced — relay attacks are viable and the hash you caught with Responder becomes significantly more useful than just cracking material.

 > Capturing hashes is just the beginning.
 LLMNR/NBT-NS poisoning, NTLMv2 relay, and coercion techniques are covered in depth in a separate post.

 ---